Adult Basic Education (ABE)

 Sheridan Technical College’s Face-to-face ABE program is located in Building 14 at the

-Sheridan Main campus and at the Sheridan West campus.
+Sheridan Main campus.
 The AAAE Online Department is located in Building 12 on the Main campus.

 For more information on Main campus classes, contact us at 754.321.5492.